What is Homeowners Insurance and Do I Need it in NYC?

 It's up to you.

-Umbrella insurance adds extra liability coverage that tops your homeowners (or auto) insurance.
+Umbrella insurance adds extra liability coverage that tops your homeowner (or auto) insurance.

-It is meant to protect you from liability claims or judgments that go beyond what your basic homeowners insurance policy covers.
+It is meant to protect you from liability claims or judgments that go beyond what your essential homeowner's insurance policy covers.

 How Do You Get Homeowners Insurance?

-Homeowners insurance is somewhat more involved but not so different from getting renters or auto insurance.
+Homeowners insurance is more involved but not so different from getting renters or auto insurance.

 You'll need to speak directly to an agent about a custom quote.

-While we can discuss the average cost, the reality is that every quote is different as each homeowner has different needs as well as a different type of property.
+While we can discuss the average cost, the reality is that every quote is different, as each homeowner has different needs and a different type of property.

 Will the Insurance Company Check My Credit?

-The condition and value of the home is also considered on whether the insurance company wants to take the risk.
+The condition and value of the home are also considered, as well as whether the insurance company wants to take the risk.

-If your home lacks certain safety measures such as smoke or carbon monoxide detectors or is in serious need of repairs and renovations, you can be denied.
+You can be denied if your home lacks specific safety measures, such as smoke or carbon monoxide detectors, or requires repairs and renovations.

 You may even be required to install a home security system for approval.

-You should be completely honest as to the condition of your home as it's not unusual for insurance companies to send someone to inspect the premises if they are in doubt.
+You should be sincere as to the condition of your home, as it's not unusual for insurance companies to send someone to inspect the premises if they are in doubt.

 Home Insurance Companies That Cover New York City Apartments

-Home insurance companies that serve New York City include MetLife, State Farm, NYCM Insurance, Travelers and Preferred Insurance.
+Home insurance companies that serve New York City include State Farm, NYCM Insurance, Travelers, and Preferred Insurance.

 Do your research, as you're bound to find a manageable policy.

-Home insurance prices in New York vary depending on which insurance company you select.
+Home insurance prices in New York vary depending on your chosen insurance company.

-Below is a list of rates we ascertained for basic home insurance rates in New York by company.
+Below is a list of rates we ascertained for introductory home insurance rates in New York by company.

-At $742 a year, you can add on riders to protect your valuable possessions and increase your rates for more protection without much of a bump in terms of price.
+At around $740 a year, you can add on riders to protect your valuable possessions and increase your rates for more protection without much of a bump in terms of price.

-If you factor in the state average price, which is $1,262, you’ll be saving $520.
-Here you can find cheap homeowners insurance by checking out the most affordable New York carriers, listed below.
+You can find cheap homeowners insurance by checking out the most affordable New York carriers below.

 Home Insurance Average Yearly Rate Comparison Chart for Basic Coverage in New York City